Critter Science

 4.)
 There are 20 subspecies of bobwhite.
 Most of those are extensively hunted as game birds.

 5.)
-Swedish naturalist Carl Linnaeus officially described these quails in the tenth edition of his Systema Naturae under the binomial name Tetrao virginianus in 1758.
+Swedish naturalist and historian Carl Linnaeus officially described these quails in the tenth edition of his Systema Naturae under the binomial name Tetrao virginianus in 1758.

 But wait, there’s more on the northern bobwhite!